Holbeck: 20th century

 Holbeck has suffered significant decline since the 19th century; in 1921, its population was around 38,152, but in 2010 was 4,470.
 Further slum clearance took place in the 1930s, and a workhouse, built by around 1870, was at this time converted into a hostel for the destitute, before being demolished in the 1970s and replaced with a school.
 Many of the industrial buildings and warehouses have been demolished or fallen into disrepair.
 Holbeck is nevertheless home to 33 listed buildings and many other important architectural structures.
 Some of the most notable of these are: The Dark Arches, the Hol Beck, Marshall's Mill, the Midland Mills, the Round Foundry, Temple Works, Tower Works and two railway roundhouses.
 The last active church in the area (until the recent establishment of new ones) was St. Matthew's, built in 1829–30 and deconsecrated in 1981.

 The railway station has been demolished, but plans began to be developed in 2014 to convert the track bed (which is currently overgrown with trees and shrubs) into a raised walkway leading directly into Leeds city centre.
 In the 1960s, Leeds sought to become a 'motorway city', and 1972–75 saw the completion of the M621, which runs through Holbeck, and the A643, creating a new boundary on Holbeck's west side.

 From 1956 to 2004 Kays Catalogues was the largest employer in Holbeck, acquiring Samuel Driver Ltd in 1956 and taking over Temple Works on Marshall Street, expanding the site in the 1950s and again in 1981.
 Part of the Kay's premises is a listed building.

 Recent times

 In 2003 Kays was bought by the Barclay Brothers, and within a year the Holbeck distribution centre had been closed down.
 The 1981 distribution centre was soon demolished, the 1952 building became derelict, and in December 2008 Temple Works suffered a structural failure.

-In the 2020s, Holbeck is part of the Leeds South Bank development.
+In the 2020s, Holbeck, along with neighbouring Hunslet, was chosen as the site of a new town as part of the Leeds South Bank development.
+Development of the area is scheduled to be completed by 2029.